Updated: October 31, 2025

 Immovable Property Tax (IMI)

-After successfully purchasing your new property, you must pay the annual Imposto Municipal sobre Imóveis (IMI), also called the Municipal Property Tax.
-Each of Portugal’s municipalities has its tax rate, and IMI is levied on the property tax value (VPT), not on the price you paid for the property, working out nicely for the buyer as the VPT is usually much less.
+After successfully purchasing your new property, you must pay the annual Imposto Municipal sobre Imóveis(IMI), also called the Municipal Property Tax.
+Each of Portugal’s municipalities has its tax rate, and IMI is levied on the property tax value (VPT), not on the price you paid for the property.
+For urban properties, these rates typically range between 0.3 percent and 0.45 percent, though they can be up to 0.8 percent for rural properties.

-• 0.7 percent tax on owning property valued between €600,000 and €1 million
+- 0.7 percent tax on owning property valued between €600,000 and €1 million

-• 1 percent tax on property valued between €1mil and €2 million
+- 1 percent tax on property valued between €1mil and €2 million

-• 1.5 percent tax on property if its total value is above €2 million
+- 1.5 percent tax on property if its total value is above €2 million

 Tips for a smooth property buying experience in Lisbon

-• Ensure comprehensive property assessments with the aid of a qualified property surveyor
+- Ensure comprehensive property assessments with the aid of a qualified property surveyor.

 Goldcrest: How We Can Help You

-Goldcrest is a buyer’s agent based in Lisbon, Porto, and the Algarve.
-Equipped with local knowledge, exclusive networks, and international experience, we provide expert, impartial advice on real estate investments and how to buy property in Portugal.
-From scouting out the perfect property to property acquisition and beyond, we have you covered throughout the process.
+Goldcrest is a buyer’s agent that is based in Lisbon.
+We provide expert, impartial advice on real estate investments and how to buy property in Portugal.
+From scouting out the perfect property through to property acquisition, we have you covered throughout the process.

-The average price for luxury properties in Lisbon, Portugal, ranges from €6,324 per square meter in quaint neighborhoods like Alcântara to €8,117 per square meter in more sought-after upmarket areas like Santo António.
+The average price for luxury properties in Lisbon, Portugal, ranges from €6,803 per square meter in quaint neighborhoods like Alcântara to €9,051 per square meter in more sought-after upmarket areas like Santo António.
+You will, however, find several splendid properties that are pricer than this.

 Foreign buyers must acquire a Número de Identificação Fiscal (NIF) from the local tax office.
 It is a Portuguese tax identification number you will need to make any significant financial transactions in the country, including opening a Portuguese bank account.